 This interest rate you pay will depend on the base rate (the interest rate that banks pay when they borrow money from the Bank of England, currently 0.1%).
 So if the rate is low, you also enjoy a low rate, but when it rises your monthly payments will increase too.

-Freedom to leave at any time - an variable rate mortgage does not lock you in
+- Freedom to leave at any time – a variable rate mortgage does not lock you in

 The tracker mortgage is a type of variable rate mortgage.
 How it differs from other variable rate mortgages: they track the movements of another rate, usually the Bank of England base rate.

-If it rises, your mortgage payments will go up to
+- If it rises, your mortgage payments will go up too

 When you reach the end of the fixed term, you will normally be moved onto your lender’s standard variable rate (SVR), unless you remortgage onto another deal.
 Each lender sets its own SVR which is influenced by several factors including the Bank of England base rate.
 SVRs are usually higher than other rates on the market.
 Barclays current SVR is 4.99% while HSBC’s is 3.54% and Nationwide’s is 3.59%.